 Best Accompaniment: Whipped Cream with Soft Peaks

 Whipped cream can be a low carb (not low calorie) accompaniment to crisps and crumbles.
 You can quickly and easily make delicious whipped cream by whipping up some heavy whipping cream.
-Check out this DIY whipped cream post on how to get soft peaks vs. stiff peaks.
+Check out this homemade whipped cream post on how to get soft peaks vs. stiff peaks.

 You don’t need to add sugar to the whipped cream at all if you don’t want to.
 It’s still wonderful.